mgrechanik/stuff/README.md

 #### Setting the module up  <span id="setup"></span>

-As was mentioned in [basic categories module](https://github.com/mgrechanik/yii2-categories-and-tags#goal) this module follows the approach of *universal module*, and since it gives you only **backend** pages when you set it up into your application specify the next ```mode``` :
+As was mentioned in the [basic categories module](https://github.com/mgrechanik/yii2-categories-and-tags#goal), this module follows the approach of *universal module*, and since it gives you only **backend** pages when you set it up into your application specify the next ```mode``` :
 ```php